 Note.
 Only response options that students selected in the survey are included in the table above.
-Response options selected by less than five students are not included in the table.
+Response options selected by fewer than five students were not included in the table in order to protect students' identities.

 Participants who experienced sexual harassment from students and did not disclose to anyone were asked why they did not disclose.
 Participants were presented with a list of 26 reasons for not disclosing and they indicated whether each reason was true.
 The 26 reasons were then grouped into 10 conceptual categories included in Figure 14.